 Courses are taught by W&M faculty and faculty at a local Chinese University.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 Application ($75*): February 1

 *A $75 application fee applies, to be paid to the Bursar’s Office.
 Please note that the application and deposit fees are non-refundable.

-Students are responsible for meals and airfare.
+Students are responsible for meals, visa expenses and airfare.